mthrok/tenhou-log-utils/README.md

  - View `mjlog` file in console.

  - List up game IDs from your local flash cached.
-**Currently only for Mac.**
-(To extend this to other OS, let me know the flash storage path of your OS.)

 ## Installation